 In this episode, Oliver and Horace discuss a recent trip that Horace made around Continental Europe and reflect on the changing dynamics of shared micromobility business models.
 Specifically:

-- The core product, regulatory and operational challenges that are constraining shared memo companies
+- The core product, regulatory and operational challenges that are constraining shared mimo companies

 - The differences between being anti-car and pro-micromobility